raylib-extras/raylib-quickstart/README.md

 # Raylib-Quickstart
-A simple cross platform template for raylib.
+A simple cross platform template for setting up a project with the bleeding edge raylib code.
+Works wiht C or C++.

 ## Supported Platforms
 Quickstart supports the main 3 desktop platforms